anatappe/MATILDA/README.md

 The MATILDA package consists of four different modules: DDM, HBV, plots, and statistics which have different submodules for the individual steps.
 To use the whole package, the following steps are recommended:
-- Read your data and define a spin-up and simulation period
+- Read your data and define a spin-up and simulation period.
-- If you only use a CSV, define a lapse rate for temperature and precpitation and an elevation difference between your data reference altitude and the mean glacier altitude to downscale your dataframe for the DDM
+- If you only use a CSV, define a lapse rate for temperature and precpitation and an elevation difference between your data reference altitude and the mean glacier altitude to downscale your dataframe for the DDM.
-- Define the output frequency (daily, weekly, monthly or yearly)
+- Define the output frequency (daily, weekly, monthly or yearly).
 - Use the DDM module to calculate the positive degree days and use the output dataset to run the DDM.
 Specify the degree day factors and lapse rates here.
 - Run the HBV model with your dataframe.
 Adjust the parameters for the accordingly.
-If evapotranspiration is not available, it is calculated automatically
+If evapotranspiration is not available, it is calculated automatically.
-- Merge the two output dataframe with your observations to calculate the Nash–Sutcliffe model efficiency coefficient and perform a simple statistical analysis using the tools from the stats module
+- Merge the two output dataframe with your observations to calculate the Nash–Sutcliffe model efficiency coefficient and perform a simple statistical analysis using the tools from the stats module.
-- Plot runoff, meteorological parameters, and HBV output series with the plots module
+- Plot runoff, meteorological parameters, and HBV output series using the plots module.

 An example script for the workflow can be found [here](example_workflow.py).